Hkaalis1212/mindease/README.md

 - **Frontend:** React Native
 - **Backend:** Python (with Flask/Django), and a natural language processing library (e.g., spaCy, NLTK, or a transformer-based model).
 - **Database:** TBD

+## Logging & Health Checks

+### Development

+- Start the backend with `python backend.py`.
+- Logs are emitted as JSON to the console and saved to `backend.log`.
+View them with `tail -f backend.log`.
+- Check service health with `curl http://localhost:5000/health`.

+### Production

+- Run the server with `gunicorn backend:app`.
+- Logs continue to stream in JSON format to stdout and `backend.log`.
+- Health checks are available at `GET /health` on the deployed host.